Work IV Frequently Asked Questions: Students

 The WorkAbility IV program provides students with disabilities, who are consumers of the Department of Rehabilitation, the necessary career planning and pre-employment services to achieve one’s academic and career goals.

-The Disability Resource Center provides both students and employees with accommodation needs.
+The Accessible Education Center provides both students and employees with accommodation needs.
 The Center works closely with faculty and staff to determine appropriate services and provides access for persons with disabilities in the classroom and throughout the campus.

-2. What is the difference between the Disability Resource Center (DRC) and the Employment Accommodation Resource Center (EARC)?
+2. What is the difference between the Accessible Education Center (AEC) and the Employment Accommodation Resource Center (EARC)?

-While the DRC provides students and employees with accommodation needs, the EARC is a program within DRC that serves only employees with disabilities on campus.
+While the AEC provides students and employees with accommodation needs, the EARC is a program within AEC that serves only employees with disabilities on campus.

 The Workability IV program is a pre-employment program for San Jose State University students with disabilities designed to help you with your academic and career development.
 Students are offered access to all Career Center services in career development and employment, but additionally students receive customized services to address disability-related issues and concerns.